 1. Fiduciary Relationship

-As a Fiduciary we have a legal and ethical obligation to put the client's interest first.
-Not all financial advisors are held to this high of a standard, and is often not clear which advisors work this way.
-In fact, many "broker/dealers" are held to what is called the Suitability Standard, a much lower quality of care.
-With this lower standard, investors are often sold expensive financial products that generate high sales commissions, many times unknown to the client. <See: Fiduciary Oath>
+We have a legal and ethical obligation to put the client's interest first.
+Not all financial advisors are held to this high of a standard, and is often not clear which advisors work this way. <See: Fiduciary Oath>

 2. Financial Planning